 What about the contribution to the Foundation that I make through my service charge?

 West Silvertown Foundation is grateful for the contribution it receives each year from Britannia Village General Management Company (BVG).
-This is not ringfenced for the building maintenance but is invested alongside grants and income from room hire to pay for our community activities as well as keeping the building going.
+This is not ringfenced but is invested alongside grants and income from room hire to pay for your vital community activities as well as keeping the building going.

 We expect the current arrangement to continue.

 We expect that in any new development there will be less money spent on building maintenance and heating and more spent on community services, so that you will see more benefit from this contribution.